Abdulhadi446/HTML-basics/README.md

 ## License

 Content appears to be personal learning exercises.
 If you want to share, add a license file (for example, `LICENSE` with an MIT or CC license).

----

-If you'd like, I can also generate a top-level `index.html` that links to each lesson and/or add per-lesson README files with a short description — tell me which you prefer.